 N.B.
-THIS IS A TWO YEAR DOUBLE A LEVEL EQUIVALENT COURSE with 100 hours of work experience.
+THIS IS A TWO YEAR DOUBLE A LEVEL EQUIVALENT COURSE.

 The BTEC Diploma in Health and Social Care is equivalent to two full A Levels.
-This aualification incorporates the Extended Certificate as well as studying an additional 4 units.
-A key area of this qualification is that you can complete a work placement one afternoon or morning a week in a health and social care setting.
-This can be your own choice with examples such as nurseries, care homes, funeral services, hospitals etc. It enables you the opportunity to be able to develop into a successful practitioner who can understand empathy, development through the life stages and how to meet an individual's needs.
+This qualification incorporates the Extended Certificate as well as studying an additional four units.
+The course gives you the opportunity to be able to develop into a successful practitioner who can understand empathy, development through the life stages and how to meet an individual's needs.
 The qualification is graded as Pass, Merit, Distinction and Distinction Star.